SJLimburg/Python-Challenge/README.md

 1. The total number of months included in the dataset

-        The skill practiced is simply incrementing a v ariable in the for loop
+        The skill practiced is simply creating and incrementing a variable in a FOR LOOP.
+Each row in the file represents a month under report.

 2. The net total amount of "Profit/Losses" over the entire period

-        The solution also used a for loop to add each month profit within the loop.
-A list index was required to indicate which column of data was added each iteration
+        The solution also used a FOR LOOP to add each month profit/loss to the running total.
+Within th eFOR LOOP a LIST INDEX was required to indicate which column of data was to be added each iteration

 3. The average of the changes in "Profit/Losses" over the entire period